leomakino/learn-data-engineer-topics/gcp/Cloud Digital Leader Learning Path.md

 #### Open Infrastructure
 Open infrastructure cloud brings Google Cloud services to **different physical locations**, while leaving the operation, governance, and evolution of the services to Google Cloud.
 It gives companies freedom to securely innovate and scale from on-premises, to edge, to cloud on an easy, transformative, and open platform.
 An open infrastructure embraces a partner ecosystem, instead of competing with it.

 Organizations can run applications in the place that makes the most sense.
-An open infrastructure cloud facilitates faster innovation and reduces lock-in to a single cloud provider by giving organizations the choice by giving organizations the choice and flexibility to build, migrate, and manage their applications across on-premises and multiple clouds.
+An open infrastructure cloud facilitates faster innovation and reduces lock-in to a single cloud provider by giving organizations the choice and flexibility to build, migrate, and manage their applications across on-premises and multiple clouds.

 1. **Open standard:** is a standard that is openly accessible and usable by anyone.
 Typically, anybody can participate in the development.
 There is no single definition, and interpretations vary with usage.
 Examples: